cst0601/cst0601.github.io/_tabs/about.md

 # About This Site

-Mainly I write posts of solving Leetcode problems, though it did not came to be that I'll be posting that many leetcode stuffs.
+Mainly I write posts of solving Leetcode problems, though it did not came to me that I'll be posting that many Leetcode stuffs.
 Here I occasionally post some other things.

 ---